 Impact on Different Welding Materials

 When TIG welding without gas, it is important to consider the impact on different materials.
 For instance, welding aluminum without gas can lead to porosity and contamination, which can weaken the weld.
-Similarly, welding stainless steel without gas can lead to oxidation and discoloration, which can affect the appearance and strength of the weld.

 To avoid these issues, it is recommended to use a shielding gas when welding aluminum and stainless steel.
 However, if you must TIG weld without gas, it is important to clean the surfaces of the materials thoroughly before welding to prevent contamination.